lightbend/kalix-javascript-sdk/samples/ts/ts-valueentity-counter/README.md

 ## Running Locally

 In order to run your application locally, you must run the Kalix Runtime.
-The included `docker-compose` file contains the configuration required to run the proxy for a locally running application.
+The included `docker-compose` file contains the configuration required to run the Kalix Runtime for a locally running application.
 It also contains the configuration to start a local Google Pub/Sub emulator that the Kalix Runtime will connect to.

 To start the Kalix Runtime, run the following command from this directory: